w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 `congo=congosSecondPosition,rojo=rojosFirstPosition`

 **Limits:**
 Maximum length of a combined header MUST be less than 512 bytes.

+`tracestate` field contains essential information for requests correlation.
+Platforms and tracing systems MUST propagate this header.
+Compliance with specification will require storing of `tracestate` as part of request payload or associated metadata.
+Allowing the long field values can make compliance to the specification impossible.
+Thus the aggressive limit of 512 bytes was chosen.

 ## Name format